thalesgroup-cert/Watcher/Watcher/README.md

     python manage.py createsuperuser

 ### Populate your database
-If you want to populate your database with some banned words and sources related to Cybersecurity, feel free to use `populate_db` script:
+Populate your database with hundred of banned words and RSS sources related to Cybersecurity.

+Use `populate_db` script:

     docker-compose down
     docker-compose run watcher bash